Salt-is-leaving/Salt-is-leaving/README.md

-## Hello World, Welcome to My GitHub sandbox 😾
+## Hello World - Welcome to My GitHub sandbox 😾

 I'm a Data Science student (Major) currently cracking the basics of ML & DL, and the good old Statistics.
 Trying to keep track of the AI projects applied to the real-world industrial problems (Minor in Engineering).